 Get approval before sending.
 Ignore unsolicited messages.
 Given, a costly data security risk.
 Furthermore, use multiple emails and aliases to organize and protect your data.

 For example, personal interest newsletters are not appropriate for delivery to a professional email address.
 Professional emails may not be recognized in a personal account.
 However, there is some overlap.

 Spam Netiquette Video

 Learn the history of Spam.
 How to identify smishing and phishing texts and emails.
-Unwanted messages are one of those things we need to avoid.
+Unwanted messages are one of those things you need to avoid.
 Can’t do more than apply filters.
 Reporting it helps a little.
 Still, spammers are usually beyond the reach of laws designed to hold them accountable.

 Spam has a long history that does not come from email.
 Which is how most of us encounter it.
 Plus, happens in text messaging too.
-Furthermore, there are specific message scams we need to watch out for.
+Furthermore, there are specific message scams you need to watch out for.
 Really, clicking links from messages is potentially harmful.
 But, very convenient from legitimate sources.

 Get the history in this video.
 Share if you like.
 Could save a friend or associate from harm.
 A real internet safety video for friends and family.

 Refrain from sending unsolicited messages or responding to them.
 Irritation is just one aspect of unwanted contact.
 The time it takes to consume the message.
 Security is another.
 Energy usage with regard to your carbon footprint too.